CatHood0/simple_spell_checker/README.md

 ### Caching

-The package uses caching mechanisms (`CacheObject`) to store loaded dictionaries and languages, significantly reducing the load time when checking large texts.
+The package uses caching mechanisms to store loaded dictionaries and languages, significantly reducing the load time when checking large texts.
+The cache mechanisms share the same instances used by both type of the Spell Checkers (`SimpleSpellChecker` and `MultiSpellChecker`).

 * **Language Caching**: The package caches language identifiers and word dictionaries to avoid reloading them multiple times, which is particularly useful for large dictionaries.
 * **Custom Language Caching**: When adding custom languages, they are cached automatically to improve performance.